MarkBind/markbind/docs/devGuide/projectManagement.md

    <box type="info" icon=":fas-question:" icon-color="info" seamless header='About Milestones'>

    Previously, we used milestones to help manage versions, adding a milestone to an issue once related PRs had been merged.
-However, there was confusion over the use of milestones and labels, adding a milestone was often forgotten, and ultimately it was not sufficiently useful to the team.
+However, there was confusion over the use of milestones and labels and adding a milestone was often forgotten.
+Hence, ultimately it was not sufficiently useful to the team.
    </box>

 {% from "njk/common.njk" import previous_next %}